EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > Exercise 5.47 [★] What happens if we are left with two subthreads, each waiting for a mutex held by the other
 > subthread?

-The two subthread will deadlock and never be executed.
+The two subthreads will deadlock and never be executed.

 > Exercise 5.48 [★] We have used a procedural representation of threads.
 Replace this by a data-structure
 > representation.